devkai4/news-ai-summarizer/README.md

 ## Usage

-### Automatic News Collection
+### Automatic News Collection and Processing

+The application is fully automated with the following schedule:
-By default, the news collector runs daily at midnight UTC to fetch news articles.
+- The news collector runs daily at 7:00 AM JST (10:00 PM UTC) to fetch news articles
+- The news processor runs daily at 7:10 AM JST (10:10 PM UTC) to process and summarize the collected articles
+- Summarized news is automatically delivered to your configured Slack channel

 ### Manual Triggering

-You can manually trigger the functions using the API Gateway endpoints:
+You can also manually trigger the functions using the API Gateway endpoints:

 1. **Collect News**: Send a POST request to the /collect endpoint
 2. **Process News**: Send a POST request to the /process endpoint
+3. **Process News Asynchronously**: Send a POST request to the /process-async endpoint

 Example using curl: